openthread/wireshark/WiresharkForThread.md

 ## Setting preferences for Thread Wireshark ##

-**It is important to set the correct preferences for IEEE 802.15.4 or else it will stop with an assertion**
+**It is important to set the correct preferences for IEEE 802.15.4 or else it may stop with an assertion**

 The preferences should be set as follows: